HVLepage/cavep-undc/_docs/remote-sensing.md

 permalink: /docs/remote-sensing/
 ---

-In this project, we use various remote sensing tools to analyze vegetation characteristics in the Moquegua district, Peru.
+In this project, we use various remote sensing tools to analyze vegetation characteristics in Peru.
 Three levels of data collection are used:
 1. Field expiditions (Water, plant, and camarones sampling).
 2. Drone photography and mapping.
 3. Satellite spectral analysis.